Click here to find out more about professional bodies

 Through professional registration technicians can demonstrate that, regardless of their career path, they can be trusted to complete an important job requiring specialist skills.
 So anyone who meets a registered technician – whether an employer, recruiter, customer or colleague – will know they are dealing with an accomplished professional.

-The TDM team aims to enhance the excellence and efficiency of the Higher Education technical workforce and support HEIs to achieve a sustainable future for technical staff and services.
-They have developed the HEI Technical Resources Toolkit, in collaboration with project partners, to help achieve this goal.
-The Toolkit also enables institutions to achieve their Technician Commitment challenges.
-The TDM team is part of the National Centre for Professional Technicians in Higher Education, whose experts are available to support Toolkit implementation and to deliver a portfolio of workshops and presentations focussing on the issues facing technicians.
+The NTDC team aims to enhance the excellence and efficiency of the Higher Education technical workforce and support HEIs to achieve a sustainable future for technical staff and services.
+The Centre is home to the TDM Toolkit.
+NTDC experts are available to support Toolkit implementation and to deliver a portfolio of workshops and presentations focusing on the issues facing institutions and technicians.
 Additional consultancy services are also available on request.
-The HEI Technical Resources Toolkit will be launching Autumn 2017.

 Technician Profiles: read profiles from real technicians who have become professionally registered to hear about their ideas for CPD activities and what they view as the key benefits.

-The Career Pathways Tools deliver a technical role structure outlining expectations aligned to professional registration.
-Read it here.
+The Technical Career Pathways Tools deliver a technical role structure outlining expectations aligned to professional registration.
+Read more here.

 HEaTED courses and network events provide CPD points and evidence that technicians can use on professional registration applications and renewals via any route or professional body.